Chaoray/Chaoray/README.md

 - 📫 How to reach me **https://discord.com/users/731018913097449533**

-- 📄 Know about my experiences [still preparing...](still preparing...)
+- 📄 Know about my experiences: Not yet...

-- ⚡ Fun fact **It's Better to Make Things Easier, Not Improve Yourself to Deal With Stuffs**
+- ⚡ Fun fact: **It's Better to Make Things Easier, Not Improve Yourself to Deal With Stuffs**

 <h3 align="left">Connect with me:</h3>
 <p align="left">